Flatiron School and Fog Creek Fellowship: a Fellow’s Perspective

 The following post was originally published by Flatiron Alum and Fog Creek Fellow Ashley Blewer on her blog.
 Learn more about the Fog Creek Fellowship right here or on the program page.
-Image care of Fog Creek.
+Flatiron School was hard.
+It was one of the toughest, enduring challenges I’ve ever done in my life, and also the most rewarding. […]

 Flatiron School was hard.
 It was one of the toughest, enduring challenges I’ve ever done in my life, and also the most rewarding.
 I got completely comfortable working from 8am to 10pm every day, excited to write code and build stuff and make things happen.
 After graduation, it can be hard to not lose that momentum.